OCA/event/event_contact/README.rst

 ==============

 This module adds the possibility to define contacts for the event.
-Contacts is needed due to inform the people who should be contacted for the event
+Contacts are needed due to inform the people who should be contacted for the event

 Installation